nbudin/react-blockly/README.md

 ## VERSION 7 IS A COMPLETE REWRITE

-This is the README for react-blockly version 7.
+This is the README for react-blockly version 7 (currently in pre-release).
 If you're using the old class-based components, you will want to look at the version 6 readme instead: https://github.com/nbudin/react-blockly/blob/v6-stable/README.md

 The breaking changes in react-blockly 7 are: